 Although you can wear these socks on their own, Garcia likes to layer them under a thicker wool pair for snowy, cold-weather hikes.

-6. Jimmy Chin X Stance 4 Peaks Performance Wool Hiking Socks
+6. Jimmy Chin X Stance Everest Performance Wool Hiking Socks

 Hikers can always (always!) use more socks.
 If you need a gift for the hiker in your life, these socks, a collab from photographer and adventure extraordinaire Jimmy Chin and Stance, will make you their new favorite person.